jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 ![Fig. 1.
 MAV navigation data trace disruptions.](https://github.com/jgalfaro/mirrored-QGANMAV/blob/master/arxiv-paper/figures/fig1.png?raw=true)

-Assume now the merge of multiple navigation traces of a single MAV over a given period of time, as depicted in Figure 2.
-The expected navigation data seen by the CPS controller is depicted in Figure 2(a).
+Assume now the merge of multiple navigation traces of a single MAV over a given period of time, as depicted in Fig. 2.
+The expected navigation data seen by the CPS controller is depicted in Fig. 2(a).
-The spoofed navigation data, due to the adversarial attacks, is depicted by the dashed lines in Figure 2(b).
+The spoofed navigation data, due to the adversarial attacks, is depicted by the dashed lines in Fig. 2(b).
 The covert attack conducted by the adversary conceals the alteration of some of the navigation paths.
 The defender conducts a learning process to guess the adversarial intentions.
 The defender also prioritizes assets that